-To provide equal educational opportunity in its programs, including athletic programs, the Title IX officer, in cooperation with the district's administrator for athletics, shall be responsible for providing ongoing monitoring to assure that the district's athletic program effectively accommodates the athletic interests and abilities of both sexes.
-The Title IX officer shall annually report to the superintendent regarding participation opportunities for students and will recommend any changes needed for program compliance.
+To provide equal educational opportunity in its programs, including athletic programs, the Title IX / Civil Rights Compliance Officer, in cooperation with the district's administrator for athletics, shall be responsible for providing ongoing monitoring to assure that the district's athletic program effectively accommodates the athletic interests and abilities of both sexes.
+The Title IX / Civil Rights Compliance Officer shall annually report to the superintendent regarding participation opportunities for students and will recommend any changes needed for program compliance.